-Chapter 1: Renewable electrification and sustainable industrialisation, Rebecca Hanlin, Margrethe Holm Andersen, Rasmus Lema and Charles Nzila Chapter 2: Renewable Electrification and Sustainable Industrialisation: towards a Conceptual Framework, Margrethe Holm Andersen and Rasmus Lema Chapter 3: Challenges and opportunities for the expansion of renewable electrification in Kenya, Mbeo Ogeya, Philip Osano, Ann Kingiri and Josephat Okemwa1 Chapter 4: Centralised and decentralised deployment models: Is small beautiful?, Ulrich E. Hansen, Cecilia Gregersen, Faith H. Wandera, Nina Kotschenreuther and Rebecca Hanlin1 Chapter 5: Understanding the diffusion of small wind turbines in kenya: a technological innovation systems approach, Faith H. Wandera Chapter 6: Are the capabilities for renewable electrification in place?
-A Kenyan firm-level survey, Charles Nzila and Michael Korir1 Chapter 7: Interactive learning and capability-building in critical projects, Rebecca Hanlin and Josephat Okemwa1 Chapter 8: Interactive learning spaces: Insights from two wind power megaprojects, Cecilia Gregersen and Birgitte Gregersen1 Chapter 9: Building foundational capabilities in Kenyan and Tanzanian off-grid solar PV firms, Joni Karjalainen and Rob Byrne1 Chapter 10: Chinese green energy projects in sub-Saharan Africa: Are there co-benefits?, Padmasai Lakshmi Bhamidipati, Cecilia Gregersen, Ulrich Elmer Hansen, Julian Kirchherr and Rasmus Lema Chapter 11: Capability development and local content issues in renewable electrification in Kenya: policy process and stakeholder perspectives, Ann Kingiri and Josephat Okemwa1 Chapter 12: Renewable electrification pathways and sustainable industrialisation: lessons learned and their implications, Rasmus Lema, Margrethe Andersen, Rebecca Hanlin and Charles Nzila
+Chapter 1: Renewable electrification and sustainable industrialisation, Rebecca Hanlin, Margrethe Holm Andersen, Rasmus Lema and Charles Nzila; Chapter 2: Towards a conceptual framework: Renewable electrification and sustainable industrialisation, Margrethe Holm Andersen and Rasmus Lema; Chapter 3: Challenges and opportunities for the expansion of renewable electrification in Kenya, Mbeo Ogeya, Philip Osano, Ann Kingiri and Josephat Mongare Okemwa; Chapter 4: Centralised and decentralised deployment models: Is small beautiful?, Ulrich Elmer Hansen, Cecilia Gregersen, Faith H. Wandera, Nina Kotschenreuther and Rebecca Hanlin; Chapter 5: Understanding the diffusion of small wind turbines in Kenya: A technological innovation systems approach, Faith H. Wandera; Chapter 6: Are the capabilities for renewable electrification in place?
+A Kenyan firm-level survey, Charles Nzila and Michael Korir; Chapter 7: Interactive learning and capability-building in critical projects, Rebecca Hanlin and Josephat Mongare Okemwa; Chapter 8: Interactive learning spaces: Insights from two wind power megaprojects, Cecilia Gregersen and Birgitte Gregersen; Chapter 9: Moving forward?
+Building foundational capabilities in Kenyan and Tanzanian off-grid solar PV firms, Joni Karjalainen and Rob Byrne; Chapter 10: Chinese green energy projects in sub-Saharan Africa: Are there co-benefits?
+Padmasai Lakshmi Bhamidipati, Cecilia Gregersen, Ulrich Elmer Hansen, Julian Kirchherr and Rasmus Lema; Chapter 11: Local Content and Capabilites: Policy process and stakeholders in Kenya, Ann Kingiri and Josephat Mongare Okemwa; Chapter 12: Renewable electrification pathways and sustainable industrialisation: lessons learned and their implications, Rasmus Lema, Margrethe Andersen, Rebecca Hanlin and Charles Nzila

 Capacity mobilisation and capacity building are central to achieving the goals of the climate regime of the Paris Agreement.
 However, capacity building initiatives have largely failed as they were hitherto not sufficiently focused on local agendas and self-reliance.
 This timely book provides useful guidance for change in this respect.
 Putting local actors first, it provides fresh perspectives to the debate about the economic co-benefits of climate action, especially business development, jobs and technological learning.
 Focusing on insights from renewable electrification experiences in East Africa, the authors provide compelling arguments and guidance for ambitious policies and capacity-building initiatives to capture the gains from the greening of energy systems.
 It is a must read for scholars and policymakers who are interested in local determination and participation in the transition to low carbon energy regimes.